Jaikarans2003/NumberLeaderAI/README.md

 2. Click "Generate Report" to create a customized valuation report

-3. Review the multi-page report with all valuation methodologies
+3. Review the multi-page report with all valuation methodologies, formatted in Indian Rupees and numeric system

 4. Click "Download PDF" to save the report as a professional PDF document